Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Greatest Minds and Ideas.md

 [[Giordano Bruno]], that forever seeking soul, unsatisfied with the finite, hungry for an immeasurable unity, impatient of divisions, sects, dogmas, and creeds, only less controllable than the winter’s winds, only less fiery than Etna, and doomed by his own turbulent spirit to a martyr’s death?

-Bacon - “the man who rang the bell that called the wits together” who sent out a challenge to all the lovers and servants of truth everywhere to bind themselves together in the new order and ministry of science;
+[[Francis Bacon]]  - “the man who rang the bell that called the wits together” who sent out a challenge to all the lovers and servants of [[Truth]] everywhere to bind themselves together in the new order and ministry of science;

 ...the inductive inquiry into nature’s laws, the resolute extension of the mastery of man over the conditions of his life...